drutigliano19/suse-observability-mcp-server/README.md

 ### Metrics Tools

--   **`listMetrics`**: Searches for metrics in SUSE Observability by pattern and shows their available label keys.
+-   **`listMetrics`**: Lists bound metrics for a specific component.
-    -   Arguments: `search_pattern` (string, required): A regex pattern to search for metrics (e.g., 'cpu', 'memory', 'redis.*')
+    -   Arguments: `component_id` (integer, required): The ID of the component to list bound metrics for (from topology queries)
-    -   Returns: A markdown table showing matching metric names and their available label keys (dimensions)
+    -   Returns: A markdown table showing the bound metrics with their names, units, and query expressions

 -   **`getMetrics`**: Query metrics from SUSE Observability over a range of time.
     -   Arguments: